The Joy of

 The plans and their many variants are complex and controversial; none are easily explained through commercial sound bites to the electorate.
 More importantly, neither aims directly at increasing economic growth -- the only sure-fire solution.
 We cannot pay Social Security benefits to larger number of retirees without a larger pool of resources and output.
 Growth is the key.
 Growth requires more saving, more investment, more productivity growth.
 And, that means sacrifice.
 Ouch, what an ugly word.
 But, it's a necessary word.
 We cannot save more unless we are willing to consume less.
 Proposals that ignore the need to sacrifice are both dishonest and useless.

 Conservatives push a combination of benefit cuts and personal accounts.
 The benefit cuts are designed to bring expenditures into line with projected revenues and move the system toward solvency.
 They tout the personal accounts as a way to "soften the blow."
 If personal accounts perform as well as their proponents hope, the increased returns will offset some or all of the lost benefits.
-Many opponents prefer the minor tinkering approach.
-They reply that personal accounts will create unacceptable risks for many workers.
+Opponents reply that personal accounts will create unacceptable risks for many workers.
 Indeed, recent returns earned by savers have fallen far below what would have been forecast a decade earlier.
 Many also fear that personal accounts are a first step toward attempts to dismantle the entire Social Security System.
+Many liberals favor reforms that would raise taxes and protect current benefit levels.
+They argue that Social Security pensions already are 30 to 40 percent below the norm in other developed nations and that many U. S. retirees rely almost entirely on Social Security income.8

-Although almost all proposals address only the retirement part of the Social Security System, most experts agree that the financial problems facing Medicare are even more thorny.
+Although almost all proposals address only the retirement part of the Social Security System, many experts worry that the financial problems facing Medicare are even more thorny.
+Although the rate of increase in Medicare expenses has apparently slowed since the implementation of the Affordable Care Act (or Obamacare), the long-run outlook still is unclear.
 Whatever the solution, the stakes are high.
 If we expect to avoid intergenerational warfare, we must do what we can to ensure that baby-buster incomes will be high enough to afford the tab they will be asked to pay.

 1. The legacy debt term was coined by economists Peter Diamond and Peter Orszag.
 See Diamond, Peter A. and Orszag, Peter R., "Saving Social Security," Journal of Economic Perspectives, Spring 2005, volume 19, number 2, pp. 11-32.